The Ultimate Guide to the Smithsonian Museums

 The American Art Museum

 The American Art Museum is home to one the largest and most inclusive collections of American art in the world.
-Collections include photography, paintings, sculpture, and more representing artists from a variety of backgrounds and cultures.
-Currently, you can see a special exhibit from self-taught American artists.
-Because it is located so close to the Portrait Gallery, visitors get to see both artistic interpretations of both the American people as well as American life and culture in the same afternoon.
+Collections include photography, paintings, sculpture, and more, representing artists from a variety of backgrounds and cultures.
+My favorite ongoing exhibits include Experience America and Galleries for Folk and Self-Taught Art.

 The museum is walkable from the Chinatown metro stop (green, yellow, red).
 Open daily except Christmas.